Evandro (footballer, born 1986)

-Evandro Goebel (born 23 August 1986), known as Evandro, is a Brazilian former footballer who played as an attacking midfielder.
+Evandro Goebel (born 23 August 1986), known as Evandro, is a Brazilian former professional footballer who played as an attacking midfielder.
 He also held Serbian citizenship.

 Over seven seasons, he amassed Série A totals of 144 matches and 12 goals, representing six clubs.
 He also competed professionally in Serbia, Portugal and England.

 Club career

 Atlético Paranaense

 Born in Blumenau, Santa Catarina, Evandro made his professional debut for Atlético Paranaense against Malutrom, in a 3–1 win for the Campeonato Paranaense on 10 February 2005.
 He scored his first goal on 1 June, helping to a 3–2 victory over Santos in the Copa Libertadores.

 During his five-year tenure at the Arena da Baixada, Evandro was also loaned to Goiás, Palmeiras and Atlético Mineiro.
 On 25 May 2010, still owned by Atlético, he signed alongside teammate Renan Oliveira with Vitória, in exchange for Neto Berola.

 Red Star

 Evandro joined Serbian club Red Star Belgrade on 1 December 2010, on a three-and-a-half-year contract.
 In order to reduce the number of foreigners in the squad, a Serbian passport was requested for him, and the following July the Serbian government approved the move and he officially became a national of the country.

 On 16 May 2012, Evandro scored the opening goal in the final of the Serbian Cup, a 2–0 defeat of FK Borac Čačak.
 On 22 August, however, he terminated his contract immediately prior to the second leg of the UEFA Europa League's play-off round against FC Girondins de Bordeaux, saying to a journalist at Belgrade's airport: "I can't play for Red Star any more.
 I train, I play games, and there is no money.
 I can't do it any longer, I have to think about my family.
 I am not mad at anyone.
 I loved Belgrade and Serbia.
 I played the best I could, I don't think Red Star was a mistake."